Exploring Spatial Representation to Enhance LLM Reasoning in Aerial Vision-Language Navigation: Conclusions

-This paper addresses the challenging aerial VLN task by introducing an LLM-based end-to-end framework.
-To enhance the spatial reasoning ability of LLMs, we propose Semantic-Topo-Metric Representation (STMR).
+This paper addresses the challenging aerial VLN task by proposing an LLM-based training-free framework.
+To enhance the spatial reasoning ability of LLMs, we design Semantic-Topo-Metric Representation (STMR).
 STMR first integrates instruction-related landmarks and their locations into a top-down map, and subsequently transforms this map into a matrix representation containing semantic, topological, and distance metric information.
-Taking the proposed STMR as a part of prompts of the LLM, we significantly improve the UAV's navigation capabilities.
-Our framework achieves state-of-the-art results on the AerialVLN-S dataset, demonstrating its effectiveness.
-In the future, we will explore flexible framework that will interact with humans to eliminate ambiguities in the instructions.
+Taking the proposed STMR as a part of the LLM prompts, we significantly improve the UAV's navigation capabilities.
+Our framework achieves state-of-the-art results on both simple navigation tasks and complex navigation tasks, demonstrating its effectiveness and robustness.